epam/ai-dial/docs/user-guide.md

 ## DIAL Marketplace

+### Overview

 The DIAL Marketplace includes all applications, language models, and assistants that are available within your DIAL environment.
-Additionally, you can find all applications that have been [published](#publish-2) within your organization here.
+Additionally, you can find all applications that have been [published](#publish-app) within your organization here.

 ![](./img/dial-marketplace.png)